 STAR Procurement is committed to adopting ethical values in the way we source and manage suppliers on behalf of our Councils.
 STAR is committed to accountability and self-governance, our staff are trained in ethical procurement and we have been awarded the CIPS Corporate Ethics Mark.

 STAR Business Plan

-STAR Procurement has now launched its Business Plan for 2017-2020.
+STAR Procurement has a Business Plan for 2017-2020.
 The Business Plan shows the achievements STAR has made to date and how the organisation will continue its success over the coming years.
-This Business Plan includes our Vision for 2020 and our 5 objectives that will help us to achieve this vision.
-This is supported by a detailed and challenging Delivery Plan which will be reviewed on an annual basis.
+This Business Plan includes our Vision for 2020 and our 5 objectives that will help us to achieve this vision:

 1. Commercial; delivering value for money and maximising outcomes for our partners; promoting collaboration, commercial management and efficiencies in service provision